sirkingbinx/BingusNametagsPlusPlus/README.md

 - change offset, scale, and visibility of nametags
 - change where the nametag is visible (for example, show in VR but not on the PC monitor)

-It's also open-source, free, and not intrusive on your game.
-[Crazy?](https://raw.githubusercontent.com/aquabytz/aquabytz/refs/heads/master/hell/crazy%3F.txt)
+It's also open-source, free, and doesn't take up half of your screen.

 ## Installation
 [Download the latest release (`BingusNametags++.dll`) here](https://github.com/sirkingbinx/BingusNametagsPlusPlus/releases/latest) and copy it into `(Your Gorilla Tag Install Directory)\BepInEx\plugins`.